ashih0/CourseProjectWeek3/CodeBook.md

 * Magnitude

-    "Magnitude" in the name indicates that is a euclidian norm over the corresponding "X", "Y", and "Z" measurements.
+    "Magnitude" in the name indicates that is a euclidian norm over the corresponding `X`, `Y`, and `Z` measurements.

-    In the original dataset, these variables were indicated by including "Mag" in the name.
+    In the original dataset, these variables were indicated by including `Mag` in the name.

 * Derivative

-    Variables with "Derivative" in the name were derived based in time based on the 50 Hz sampling frequency.
+    Variables with `Derivative` in the name were derived based in time based on the 50 Hz sampling frequency.

-    These are available for both LinearAcceleration and AngularVelocity variables.
+    These are available for both `LinearAcceleration` and `AngularVelocity` variables.

-    In the original dataset, these variables were indicated by including "Jerk" in the name.
+    In the original dataset, these variables were indicated by including `Jerk` in the name.

 ## Time and Frequency Domain

 * TimeDomain

-    Variable names beginning with "TimeDomain" are the original measurements taken at 50 Hz.
+    Variable names beginning with `TimeDomain` are the original measurements taken at 50 Hz.

-    In the original dataset, these variables were indicated by beginning with a lower case "t" in the name.
+    In the original dataset, these variables were indicated by beginning with a lower case `t` in the name.

 * FrequencyDomain

     A Fast Fourier Transform (FFT) was applied to some of the signals.

+    Variable names beginning with `FrequencyDomain` are passed through from the original data set.

-    In the original dataset, these variables were indicated by beginning with a lower case "f" in the name.
+    In the original dataset, these variables were indicated by beginning with a lower case `f` in the name.